mrettl/conforce/README.md

 Conforce is available as:
 - Python 3 package
-- Abaqus Plug-in
+- Abaqus plug-in

 ## Python 3 Package

 The Python package requires Python 3 and contains:

-- methods to compute:
+- methods to compute configurational forces, stresses, ...
-  - configurational forces
-  - configurational stresses
-  - first Piola-Kirchhoff stresses
-  - deformation gradients

 ### Installation